lucas-bids/lucas-bids/README.md

   <img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" />
 </a>

-Currently freelancing as technical support for digital marketing agencies in Germany, Austria, Switzerland and Brazil.
+Currently freelancing as technical support for digital marketing agencies in Germany, Austria, Switzerland, Spain, Brazil, Mexico, Colombia and Argentina.
 Managing more than 15 clients and a team with more than 10 people from different backgrounds and cultures.
 Worked with HTML, CSS and Wordpress for the past 9 years and studied the JS/React ecosystem for the past 2.
 Looking forward to working and learning with more robust tech teams.<br><br>
 **Languages**: Portuguese 🇧🇷, Spanish 🇦🇷, English 🇬🇧, German 🇩🇪 (All fluent)

 ## Technologies